 While many South Carolinians will be relieved and excited to return to the security of long-term employment, there will be some who still have barriers, such as childcare, that will prevent them from immediately returning to work.
 There will also be those who prefer – for various reasons – to continue collecting unemployment insurance even though they could, and should, return to work.

-For the duration of the COVID-19 state of emergency, a disqualification may be imposed if DEW determines a written offer of suitable work was refused, regardless of whether it was sent to the claimant by registered mail, certified mail, U.S. Mail, email or text message.
-Whenever possible, employer should follow up with their employees via email, phone or text to confirm the offer was actually received.
-Supporting documentation will help DEW make the right decision in adjudicating recall issues.
+Disqualification may be imposed if DEW determines a written offer of suitable work was refused, regardless of whether it was sent to the claimant by registered mail, certified mail, U.S. Mail, email or text message.
+Whenever possible, employers should follow up with their employees via email, phone, or text to confirm the offer was actually received.
+Supporting documentation will help DEW make the right decision in reviewing these cases.

 The Refusal of Job Offer Guide (PDF) provides screenshots and instructions to help you through the process.